cosminadrianpopescu/azul/README.md

 And the most annoying issue was the nested session.
 Open a multiplexer session, ssh to a server and there connect to another session.
 I've always fixed this by changing the modifier in the ssh session.
-But this posed issues when keeping the dotfiles under git, since I have to treat this modifier in some way to keep it under git.
+But this raised issues when keeping the dotfiles under git, since I have to treat this modifier in some way to keep it under git.

 `Azul` solves all this issues.
 It allows me to have the modal zellij workflow, combined with the tmux modifier approach.
-And, one of the bigged pain point, it solves the nested sessions issue.
+And it solves the nested sessions issue.

 ### Advantages over `tmux` or `zellij`